flomotlik/blog/_posts/2013-04-30-BDD-With-Cucumber.markdown

 image: http://blog.codeship.io/images/30-04-2013-TT_BDD_with_cucumber/200x200_TT-BDD_with_cucumber.jpg
 ---
 ![Illustration testing tuesday: Tests make software](/images/30-04-2013-TT_BDD_with_cucumber/codeship_TT-behavior-driven-development-with-cucumber.jpg)
 This is the third episode of our new *Testing Tuesday* series and our first screencast.
-Every Tuesday we will share our insights and opinions on the software testing space.
+Every week we will share our insights and opinions on the software testing space.
 Drop by every Tuesday to learn more!

 ## BDD with Cucumber